-§104-12.
+§49-12.
 Appeals

-An appeal may be taken to the Zoning Board of Adjustment for actions taken by the HRC.
 Appeals must be filed 30 days from the date of the decision.
-Decisions of the Zoning Board of Adjustment may be appealed to Superior Court.
+Decisions of the Zoning Board of Adjustment and the Board of Commissioners may be appealed to Superior Court.

-§104-13.
+§49-13.
 Relocation

-The HRC must issue a Certificate of Appropriateness for the move before any other necessary permits can be obtained.
+The ZBA must issue a Certificate of Appropriateness for the move before any other necessary permits can be obtained.
+The HRC may provide a recommendation to the Zoning Board of Adjustment

-- A. Proper documentation shall be made prior to relocation of a historic building, including documenting its original setting and context, photographs, site plans, other graphic materials, and/or written statements to record the existing site conditions as necessary. - B. Contractors experienced in moving historic structures shall be enlisted to do the following: - (1) Determine the structural condition of the property. - (2) Coordinate with the utility companies and county and municipal departments. - (3) Protect the structure from vandalism or weather damage during the move. - (4) Minimize structural damage during the move. - C. Relocation of a structure shall not diminish or damage existing historic landmark buildings. - D. The HRC shall be provided with a site plan for the proposed site features of the new setting, including information on accessory buildings, driveways, site lighting, and parking areas.
+- A. Proper documentation shall be made prior to relocation of a historic building, including documenting its original setting and context, photographs, site plans, other graphic materials, and/or written statements to record the existing site conditions as necessary. - B. Contractors experienced in moving historic structures shall be enlisted to do the following: - (1) Determine the structural condition of the property. - (2) Coordinate with the utility companies and county and municipal departments. - (3) Protect the structure from vandalism or weather damage during the move. - (4) Minimize structural damage during the move. - C. Relocation of a structure shall not diminish or damage existing historic landmark buildings. - D. The HRC and ZBA shall be provided with a site plan for the proposed site features of the new setting, including information on accessory buildings, driveways, site lighting, and parking areas.

-§104-14.
+§49-14.
 Demolition

-In considering a request for a certificate of appropriateness to demolish a structure within a historic landmark, the HRC shall weigh the impact of the proposed demolition on the character of the historic landmark, as well as surrounding buildings.
+In considering a request for a certificate of appropriateness to demolish a structure within a historic landmark, the ZBA shall weigh the impact of the proposed demolition on the character of the historic landmark, as well as surrounding buildings.

 - A. All alternatives to demolition shall be evaluated. - B. Significant structure features shall be documented, including photographs and measured drawings completed to the standards established within the Historic American Buildings Survey. - C. Prior to demolition, the property owner shall work to salvage usable architectural materials and features. - D. There may be a delay in demolition of historic landmarks and buildings.
-The period of delay shall be reduced by the HRC if it finds that the owner would suffer extreme hardship or be permanently deprived of all beneficial use or return from such property.
+The period of delay shall be reduced by the ZBA if it finds that the owner would suffer extreme hardship or be permanently deprived of all beneficial use or return from such property.
 The waiting period for demolition must be established in the original designation order and cannot exceed 365 days.

-§ 104-15.
-Through 104-50.
+§ 49-15.
+Through 49-50.
 (Reserved)